“I dislike all this money talk. It isn’t refined.” – Meg, to her sisters, in the film Little Women

 "This was so amazing!
 I so appreciate the way you've organized all this incredibly useful info.
 I loved your dynamic, genuine, and funny delivery, and your approach was very reassuring too.
 I feel much less nervous about digging deeper into the morass of retirement planning now!" — Deirdre Lockwood, poet, fiction writer, and journalist

-What we won’t cover: I can’t give legal advice, tax advice, or personalized financial advice about your individual situation; I can only teach general principles.
+What we won’t cover: I can’t give legal advice, tax advice, or financial advice about your individual situation; I can only teach general principles.
 Many other personal finance issues will be outside the scope of the workshop — for example, paying off debt, buying a home, credit scores, taxes, insurance, saving for college, supporting aging parents, and estate planning.
 While we may touch briefly on some of these topics as part of our discussion, the focus will be on investing and retirement planning.
 Also, the workshop will cover saving for retirement, but we generally won’t cover what to do during retirement, which can involve some very complex decisions.

 Questions?
 Email me at robertakwok (at) gmail (dot) com.